sampot/cont-basebox-s6/README.md

-# Basebox image with S6 process manager
+# SPK Basebox image with S6 process manager

-This container image is intended to be used as the base for small-size containers which need glibc instead of musl.
-Busybox is used in place of many utilities to reduce image footprint.
+Basebox image is intended to be used as the base for small-size containers which need glibc instead of musl.

+This image contains S6 support.